yifu-deng/DCN-lab2/README.md

 # sample-time-app

-This is the lab2 for the Data Communications and Networks course.
+This is lab2 for the Data Communications and Networks course.

 Sample Python Flask application to showcase the steps of building and running a web server with Docker.